4G, Fibre or Copper: UK Broadband Options for 2026

 Goodbye, Telephone Exchanges

-Switching to fibre means BT will be closing the public switched telephone network (PSTN), and with the switch comes the closure of telephone exchanges, where miles of copper have been used since the mass adoption of telephones in the 1970s.
+Switching to fibre means BT will eventually close the public switched telephone network (PSTN).
+With the switch comes the closure of countless telephone exchanges, where miles of copper have been used since the mass adoption of telephones in the 1970s.

-By 2025, 95% of UK customers will be upgraded from the old analogue service (in reality, part digital since the 1990s) to the wholly digital service.
-Copper is yesterday's mass communication medium, as fibre takes over and becomes the primary medium for everything.
-With the translation of every piece of communication and consumable media to data, so it replaces voice completely.
+By 2027, BT aims for every UK customer to be upgraded from the old analogue service (in reality, part‑digital since the 1990s) to a wholly digital, all‑IP service.
+Copper is yesterday’s mass‑communication medium; fibre – and in some areas 5 G – is taking over.
+With the translation of every piece of communication and consumable media to data, voice becomes “just another app.”

 The Fibre Rollout

 Switching to fibre is good for everyone, businesses and grandparents alike.
-With an increasing amount of TV and movies enjoyed over the internet, domestic users are already lapping up increased speeds and bandwidth.
-Meanwhile, SMEs and corporations are able to embrace improved communications between sites, with secure online collaboration, remote access, video calls, and more.
+With an increasing amount of TV and movies enjoyed over the internet, domestic users are already lapping up higher speeds and bandwidth.
+Meanwhile, SMEs and corporations embrace improved communications between sites, with secure online collaboration, remote access, video calls, and more.

 Fibre-optic cable in a Telstra pit.jpg